microsoft/artifacts-credprovider/README.md

 ## Environment Variables

 The Credential Provider accepts a set of environment variables.
-These are the only two that we recommend setting in non-triage situations.
+Not all of them we recommend using in production, but these two are considered safe.

 -   `NUGET_CREDENTIALPROVIDER_SESSIONTOKENCACHE_ENABLED`: Controls whether or not the session token is saved to disk.
 If false, the Credential Provider will prompt for auth every time.
 -   `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS`: Json that contains an array of service endpoints, usernames and access tokens to authenticate endpoints in nuget.config.
 Example: